darkhelmet/verboselogging/posts/feedburner-fiasco-part-2.md

 itself, but the code is there in the plugin, and does work, but added a ping, so hopefully this actually makes it update a bit faster…

-It’s probably some sort of caching issue, which I’m investigating as well.
+It's probably some sort of caching issue, which I'm investigating as well.